JIC-CSB/kilombo/doc/manual.md

         ...
     } USERDATA;

-When used in the simulator, the robot program declares a  USERDATA *mydata;.
+    REGISTER_USERDATA(USERDATA)

+In the program, the variables can then be accessed using e.g. `mydata->N_Neighbors`.
+The simulator ensures that `mydata` points to the data of the currently running bot.
+Note that local variables (i.e. regular variables defined inside a function) can be used in the usual way.

+### A note on the implementation:

+The `REGISTER_USERDATA` macro resolves to (a.o.) a declaration USERDATA *mydata.
 The simulator ensures that this pointer points to the data of the correct robot before calling any of the user program's functions.
 Additionally, the simulator needs to know the size of the USERDATA structure (however, it does not need to know the contents of it, and it will never change it).
-The size of the structure is communicated to the simulator by declaring a variable UserdataSize, and setting it to the size of the structure:
+The size of the structure is communicated to the simulator by declaring a variable UserdataSize, and setting it to the size of the structure.
+When compiling for the simulator the macro call above is therefore roughly equivalent to the following code:

     #ifdef SIMULATOR
     int UserdataSize = sizeof(USERDATA);
     USERDATA *mydata;
-    #endif

-In the program, the variables can then be accessed using `mydata->N_Neighbors`.
-The simulator ensures that `mydata` points to the data of the currently running bot.
-Note that local variables (i.e. regular variables defined inside a function) can be used in the usual way.

-When the program is compiled for a real kilobot, the same way of accessing the variables can be used, provided that the program declares one instance of the `USERDATA` structure.

-    #ifndef SIMULATOR
-      USERDATA myuserdata;
-      USERDATA *mydata = &myuserdata;
     #endif